PLP-Database-Design/wk-5-Robel-Y-1/Final Test Report.md

 ## Test design and execution

-As the Test Executor, my role focused on executing all designed test cases, capturing actual results, logging defects in GitHub Issues, and validating bug fixes through re-tests.
+As the **Test Executor**, my role focused on executing all designed test cases, capturing actual results, logging defects in GitHub Issues, and validating bug fixes through re-tests.

 ### Objectives
 - Execute all planned functional, negative, and usability test cases aligned with risk priorities.